LampeECE/LampeECE.github.io/_pages/cv.md

   * IEEE Transactions on Vehicular Technology (past)

 * Conference Chair
+  * General Co-Chair of the 2024 Canadian Workshop on Information Theory (CWIT)
   * General Co-Chair of the 2013 IEEE International Conference on Smart Grid Communications Conference (SmartGridComm)
   * General Chair of the 2009 IEEE International Conference on Ultra-Wideband (ICUWB)
   * General Chair of the 2005 International Symposium on Power Line Communications and Its Applications (ISPLC)